 If, on the other hand, the weather is gleamy then it’s intermittently sunny, or as one 19th-century glossary put it, “fitful and uncertain.”

 A gleen is a sudden burst of warm sunshine.
 Dating back to the 17th century (if not earlier), it’s probably related to an earlier Scandinavian word, glene, for a clear patch of sky.

 In addition to meaning “to run around frantically,” halta-dance is a heat haze.

-This is an old northern English word for long, thin streaks of cloud traditionally supposed to forecast a rain.
+This is an old northern English word for long, thin streaks of cloud traditionally supposed to forecast rain.
 It literally means “chicken scratches.”

 Hunch-weather is an old 18th century name for weather—like drizzle or strong wind—that’s bad enough to make people hunch over when they walk.

 There’s an old myth that Saint Lawrence of Rome was martyred by being burnt alive on a red-hot gridiron.
-Although it’s doubtful whether this is true (a more likely explanation is that the Latin announcement of his death, passus est, “he suffered,” was misread as assus est, “he was roasted”), Saint Lawrence’s gruesome death has long been the subject of folk tales and works of art.
-Not only that, but he’s now considered the patron saint of cooks and restaurateurs (for obvious reasons), while the boy’s name Lawrence has been an American dialect word for a shimmering heat haze since at least the early 1900s.
+Although it’s doubtful that this is true (a more likely explanation is that the Latin announcement of his death, passus est, “he suffered,” was misread as assus est, “he was roasted”), Saint Lawrence’s gruesome death has long been the subject of folk tales and works of art.
+He’s now considered the patron saint of cooks and restaurateurs (for obvious reasons), and the boy’s name Lawrence has been an American dialect word for a shimmering heat haze since at least the early 1900s.

 Mare’s tails are cirrus clouds—long, thin wisps of cloud very high up in the sky—that are traditionally said to “point” toward fine weather.

 A single sunbeam that breaks through a thick cloud can also be called a messenger.

-Moke is an old northern English word for the mesh part of a fishing net, from which is derived the word mokey, describing dull, dark, or hazy weather conditions.
+Moke is an old northern English word for the mesh part of a fishing net, from which is derived the word mokey (or mochy), describing dull, dark, or hazy weather conditions.